Verifieddanny/vuln-scanner/README.md

 *   **Response Analysis:** Analyzing the server's responses for error messages, indicators of successful attacks, and missing security headers.
 *   **Regular Expressions:** Using regular expressions to identify patterns of sensitive data.

-The backend is built with Node.js and uses `axios` for making HTTP requests.
-The frontend is built with React and provides a user-friendly interface for interacting with the scanner.
+The backend is built with NEXTjs and provides a user-friendly interface for interacting with the scanner. it uses `axios` for making HTTP requests.

 ## 🤝 Contributing